huangnengCSU/compleasm/README.md

   --library_path         Folder path to download lineages or already downloaded lineages.
                          If not specified, a folder named "downloads" will be created on the current running path by default to store the downloaded lineage files.
   --autolineage          Automatically search for the best matching lineage without specifying lineage file.
+  --specified_contigs    Specify the contigs to be evaluated, e.g. chr1 chr2 chr3.
+If not specified, all contigs will be evaluated.
 ```

 #### Threshold parameters: